Robert McCray

-Robert McCray (born March 24, 1996) is an American football outside linebacker who is a free agent.
+Robert McCray III (born March 24, 1996) is an American former football linebacker.
 He played college football at the Indiana.

 Professional career

 Kansas City Chiefs

 McCray was signed by the Kansas City Chiefs as an undrafted free agent on May 8, 2018.
 He was waived at the end of training camp at the end of training camp and subsequently re-signed to the team's practice squad.
 He was waived again at the end of training camp in 2019.

 McCray was drafted by the New York Guardians of the XFL.
 He was drafted in phase 5 which was an open draft where teams could select any player position, but never signed with the league.

 Cleveland Browns

 McCray was signed to the Cleveland Browns's practice squad on November 27, 2019.
 He was promoted to the Browns' active roster on December 21, 2019.
-McCray made his NFL Debut on December 22, 2019 against the Baltimore Ravens, finishing the game with one tackle.
+McCray made his NFL Debut on December 22, 2019, against the Baltimore Ravens, finishing the game with one tackle.

 McCray was waived by the Browns on September 5, 2020.